-During a C-section, an incision is made through your abdominal muscles.
+If you've had a C-section, you're likely anxious to work on your abs.
+During this procedure, an incision is made through your abdominal muscles.
 After your C-section, you might be left with excess midsection weight and weak abdominal muscles.
 You can't tighten a muscle that's been cut; however, you can focus on losing fat all over the body, including your belly, to help combat fat accumulation after a C-section.
 Drastic methods, such as a tummy tuck, also help you get this problem area under control.

-Eat a healthy diet.
-Reducing calorie intake helps you lose midsection fat after a C-section.
+Eat a healthy diet to help lose overall body fat after a C-section.
+In turn, reducing calorie intake helps you lose midsection fat after a C-section.
 Eat foods that are low in calories.
 For example, if you eat a cup of raisins, you consume 434 calories.
-However, select grapes instead, which have high water content, and consume only 104 calories.
-Fruits, vegetables, whole-grains, lean sources of protein and dairy are good options.
+Select grapes instead, which have high water content, and consume only 104 calories.
+Fruits, vegetables, whole grains, lean sources of protein and low- or no-fat dairy are good options.

 Complete at least 150 minutes of moderate intensity activity each week to lose belly fat, recommends the Centers for Disease Control and Prevention.
-Examples include walking your baby at a brisk pace in the stroller or biking on level surfaces.
-With moderate activity, you are breaking a sweat, however, you can still have a conversation while working out.
+Examples of aerobics after C-section include walking your baby at a brisk pace in the stroller or biking on level surfaces.
+With moderate activity, you are breaking a sweat; however, you can still have a conversation while working out.

-Tone your belly with strength training exercises at least twice weekly.
+Tone your belly and strengthen your abs after C-section with training exercises at least twice weekly.
 The abdominal hold is an exercise that targets the lower section of your tummy.
 Sit on the edge of a chair.
 Slowly lift your feet about 2 to 4 inches off the floor and hold the contraction for five to 10 counts.
 Repeat for a minute.
 Another effective belly toning exercise is abdominal hollowing.
 Get on your hands and knees and contract your core muscles.
 Hold your contraction for 10 seconds, release and repeat 10 times.

-Take a more drastic approach for combating the midsection after a C-section, such as a tummy tuck.
+To find your abs after C-section, excess skin can be surgically removed with a tummy tuck.
 A tummy tuck removes lower abdominal fat and scars left after a C-section.
 Talk with your doctor about the risks and benefits of this procedure.